-Contributing Circulation features of Theodore Roosevelt Island include the Woods Trail, the Upland Trail, the Swamp Trail, the North Transverse Trail, and Remnants of the Causeway.
-Contributing Buildings and Structures include the Theodore Roosevelt Memorial, including the monoliths "Youth," "Manhood," "The State," and "Nature," the benches, pools, and plaza; the Theodore Roosevelt Island bridges; the Theodore Roosevelt Island fountains; the Mason House and Mason Ice House ruins; the wharf ruins on the north shore; and the ruin of the boat or scow on the east side of the island.
-Contributing Small-Scale Features include two low stone retaining walls, and the benches in memorial plaza.
-Contributing Vegetation features include the plans associated with the Olmsted Jr. plan and the plants associated with the original plaza.
-Contributing Land Use features include the use of the site as a presidential memorial and the use of the site to experience nature.
-Contributing Topographic features include the topography dating back to Olmsted.
-Contributing Views and Vistas include views within and across the plaza.
-Contributing Constructed Water Features include the large moats and pools adjacent to the plaza.
+- 1 periods of significance (1749-1833, 1861-1865, and 1931-present) and is important as a cultural - 2 landscape design of famed landscape architect Frederick Law Olmsted, Jr., as an integral part of the - 3 Senate Park Commission (McMillan) Plan of 1901-02, and as an important addition to the landscape - 4 setting of the National Mall.
+Theodore Roosevelt Island was listed in the D.C.
+Inventory of Historic Sites - 5 on November 8, 1964, and in the NRHP on October 15, 1966.
+In addition, the DCHPO concurred with the - 6 findings of the Theodore Roosevelt Cultural Landscapes Inventory on September 16, 2012, in accordance - 7 with Section 110 of the NHPA. - 8 Contributing Circulation features of Theodore Roosevelt Island include the Woods Trail, the Upland Trail, - 9 the Swamp Trail, the North Transverse Trail, and Remnants of the Causeway.
+Contributing Buildings and - 10 Structures include the Theodore Roosevelt Memorial, including the monoliths "Youth," "Manhood," - "The State," and "Nature," the benches, pools, and plaza; the Theodore Roosevelt Island bridges; the - 12 Theodore Roosevelt Island fountains; the Mason House and Mason Ice House ruins; the wharf ruins on - the north shore; and the ruin of the boat or scow on the east side of the island.
+Contributing Small-Scale - 14 Features include two low stone retaining walls, and the benches in memorial plaza.
+Contributing - 15 Vegetation features include the plans associated with the Olmsted Jr. plan and the plants associated - with the original plaza.
+Contributing Land Use features include the use of the site as a presidential - memorial and the use of the site to experience nature.
+Contributing Topographic features include the - 18 topography dating back to Olmsted.
+Contributing Views and Vistas include views within and across the - 19 plaza.
+Contributing Constructed Water Features include the large moats and pools adjacent to the - 20 plaza.15 - 21 2.2.15 Watergate - 22 The Watergate consists of a complex of six interconnected buildings designed by Modernist architect - Luigi Moretti and constructed between 1964 and 1971 on land adjacent to the Rock Creek and Potomac - 24 Parkway overlooking the Potomac River.
+The Watergate was the site of one of the biggest scandals in - 25 modern United States history, which forced the resignation of President Nixon on August 9, 1974.
+The - Watergate also possesses exceptional architectural significance as an outstanding and innovative - 27 example of the Modern Movement in Washington, D.C.
+The landscape design by Boris Timchenko - accentuates the Modernist building with plantings, fountains and pools on terraces with unimpeded - views of the river.
+The periods of significance include 1964 to 1971, the period in which the complex was

-2.2.15 Watergate

-The Watergate consists of a complex of six interconnected buildings designed by Modernist architect Luigi Moretti and constructed between 1964 and 1971 on land adjacent to the Rock Creek and Potomac Parkway overlooking the Potomac River.
-The Watergate was the site of one of the biggest scandals in modern United States history, which forced the resignation of President Nixon on August 9, 1974.
-The Watergate also possesses exceptional architectural significance as an outstanding and innovative example of the Modern Movement in Washington, D.C.
-The landscape design by Boris Timchenko accentuates the Modernist building with plantings, fountains and pools on terraces with broad views of the river.
-The periods of significance include 1964 to 1971, the period in which the complex was constructed, and 1972, the year of the Watergate break-in.
-The Watergate was listed in the D.C.
-Inventory of Historic Sites on February 24, 2005, and in the NRHP on October 12, 2005.

-&lt;sup>16 National Park Service, Cultural Landscapes Inventory, "Theodore Roosevelt Island," 2010.
+15 National Park Service, Cultural Landscapes Inventory, "Theodore Roosevelt Island," 2010.